microsoft/fast/sites/website/src/docs/migration-guide.md

 ## Suggested Changes

-While some of the API's remain available, we suggest going forward that certain patterns be updated.
+While some of the APIs remain available, we suggest going forward that certain patterns be updated.

 ### `@customElement`